The Turkish Muslim Minority of Thrace in Greece

 Minority education concerns mainly primary schools.
 In 2019, there were 115 minority elementary schools.
 In total, about 5,000 pupils attended these schools in 2018 (Tsitselikis and Mavrommatis 2019).
 Since 2010, 65 elementary minority schools have been closed as the minimum number of students fell below the threshold of nine per school.
 This threshold was set in all schools in Greece to minimize operational costs (Verhás 2020, 21).

-General education law and special minority education legal norms establish a labyrinth of regulations that govern the structure, the organization, and the content of minority education.
+General education law and special minority education legal norms establish a labyrinth of regulations that govern the structure, the organization, and the content of the minority education.
 As the curriculum comprises two parts, the Greek language and the Turkish language, teachers have to follow this division: Muslim teachers teach the Turkish curriculum and Christian teachers the Greek one.[8]
 In addition to the subjects of religion and the Turkish language, physics, chemistry, mathematics, and drawing are taught by Muslim teachers in the Turkish language.
 Their Christian colleagues teach the Greek language, geography, history, study of the natural environment and foreign languages.
 Gymnastics and music are also taught in Greek.

 Rather astonishing is a regulation on the exclusive appointment of Muslim teachers for the Turkish-language curriculum and Christian teachers for the Greek-language curriculum: the law forbids Muslim minority teachers to be appointed to teach the lessons of the Greek language part of the curriculum in minority schools.[9]